AriFordsham/GHCWiki/building/using.md

 facilities extensively.

+Type `make help` to display help on available build targets.

 To just build the whole thing, `cd` to the top of your build tree and type `make`.
 This will prepare the tree and build the various parts in the correct order, resulting in a complete build of GHC that can